-13. Whistleblowing Policy20
+13. Whistleblowing Policy19

-- 13.1 "Whistleblowing" is the term used to describe a situation in which an employee discloses, internally or externally, any malpractice or wrong-doing that they observe or are aware of, as well as illegal acts or omissions at work. - 13.2 Pembrokeshire Coast National Park Authority has a whistleblowing policy which seeks to encourage the highest possible standards of openness and accountability, whilst reassuring employees to feel confident in raising their concerns without fear of victimisation, subsequent discrimination or disadvantage.
+- 13.1 "Whistleblowing" is the term used to describe a situation in which an employee discloses, internally or externally, any malpractice or wrong-doing that they observe or are aware of, as well as illegal acts or omissions at work. - 13.2 Pembrokeshire Coast National Park Authority has a whistleblowing policy which seeks to encourage the highest possible standards of openness and accountability, whilst reassuring employees to feel confident in raising their concerns without fear of victimisation, subsequent discrimination or disadvantage. - 13.3 "Whistleblowing" has shown itself to be an essential tool in combatting the abuse of children and vulnerable adults, as such the Authority's whistleblowing policy encourages employees to raise concerns in any circumstance where they genuinely and in good faith believe that there is a risk that abuse is taking place.